 We briefly touched the benefits of visitor based analytics earlier, and this is an extension of that.

 When you know who a conversion is, you can begin to get an understanding of what your best leads look like at the point of conversion.

-Let me give you a mind exercise to help explain what I mean.
+Let me give you a mental exercise to help explain what I mean.

 Imagine you’ve got two channels, Facebook Ads and Google Ads.
 In Google Analytics, you can see the following:

 A fair conclusion based on this data is that both Facebook Ads and Google Ads performed equally.